Humans-of-Julia/TypeDBClient.jl/docs/src/examples.md

 https://youtu.be/liNnm1nShCg?t=1262

-Have Fun and feel free to ask questions in our comminity channel on Discord!

 However, if you like to watch a Video, showing how to work with the client in a Notebook, you can watch this recording:

 [A TypeDB Client Interface in Julia | TypeDBClient.jl](https://youtu.be/liNnm1nShCg?t=1262)